-While an in-person Women in Music event is always preferred, you can invite speakers to virtual Women in Music Speaker events where they talk to an online audience.
-Utilizing online meeting platforms and sharing the link to join are easy ways to hold Women in Music Speaker events online.
+While an in-person Women in Music event is always preferred, you can invite speakers to virtual Women in Music Speaker events where they talk to a virtual audience.
+Utilizing online meeting platforms and sharing the link to join are great ways to hold Women in Music Speaker events online.